-High levels of Hygiene are essential when it comes to flooring for butchers.
-Working with raw meat, blood, bones and organs, processed foods are susceptible to bacteria if High levels of Hygiene are not maintained.
-Hence strict requirements apply to running a butcher’s and why butchers must take account of regulations from Environmental Health and the Food Standards Agency.
-The Food Standards Agency guidance states that Food preparation areas must have a “design and layout must permit Good Hygiene Practices and protection against contamination.
+High levels of hygiene are essential when it comes to flooring for butchers.
+Working with raw meat, blood, bones and organs, processed foods are susceptible to bacteria, especially if high levels of hygiene are not maintained.
+Therefore, strict requirements on hygienic flooring are in place to run a butcher shop.
+As a leading butcher flooring contractor we offer high quality hygienic food grade coatings to full optimise the environment in line with regulations.

+Moreover, butchers must take account of regulations from Environmental Health and the Food Standards Agency.
+The Food Standards Agency guidance states that “Food preparation areas must have a design and layout must permit Good Hygiene Practices and protection against contamination.
 Floor surfaces must be sound and easy to clean – must use impervious, non-absorbent, washable, non-toxic materials.
 Where appropriate, adequate surface drainage necessary.”

-An unprotected concrete floor will be of no use in meeting these important health and safety standards since it is porous, and some moisture movement will always occur.
+An unprotected concrete floor will be of no use in meeting these important health and safety standards.
+This is since it’s porous, and some moisture movement will always occur.
 Moisture is a vehicle for many harmful contaminants therefore, suitable meat processing flooring is essential.

-A 6mm x 6mm saw cut was added to perimeter of floor area, door thresholds, around drains and gullies and where necessary to toe in and anchor screed, before a nominal 6mm heavy duty Resedv Pumadur RT polyurethane, textured, matt, red was laid.
+A 6mm x 6mm saw cut was added to the perimeter of floor area, door thresholds, around drains and gullies and where necessary to toe in and anchor screed, before a nominal 6mm heavy duty Resedv Pumadur RT polyurethane, textured, matt, red was laid.

-The whole job was done in just one day – a Sunday, to avoid down time in the busy butchers.
+The whole job was done in just one day – a Sunday, to avoid downtime in the busy butchers.
 Mr Danny Bebb, Director of John WF Bebb Construction Ltd stated:

 “PSC were most accommodating in achieving our client’s tight deadline and even with such a tight timescale they have completely transformed the floor.”